swapnil233/Dynamic_Dashboard/README.md

 2. Ability to see a movie's entire information when clicked
 3. Renaming Collections
 4. Moving movies inside collections
+5. See where movie/show is available to steam or buy (e.g., Netflix, Hulu, etc.)

 # Showcase: